Thirty-One Days of Italians

 Mazzei was a native of Tuscany, and met Benjamin Franklin in London, where they discussed politics and business.
 Franklin

-In 1778, Mazzei returned to Italy to help raise money and gain information to assist Virginia during the Revolutionary War.
-He
+Virginia.
+In 1778, Mazzei returned to Italy to help raise money and gain information to assist Virginia during the

 Phillip Mazzei [Thomas Jefferson Foundation]